mariwin/splyt-challenge/README.md

 This project was created for Splyt Challenge with [Create React App](https://github.com/facebook/create-react-app).

-Go to directory root and run the followin;
+Go to directory root and run

 ### `yarn install`